 This issue of choosing between cold therapy and heat therapy had caused a great deal of confusion.
 This is unfortunate, as treating an injury with ice or heat is a cheap and efficient method to speed up healing and recovery.
 Although they are both beneficial, ice and heat treatment produce different outcomes during the process of recovery.
 This article gives you the general idea about these methods and their effectiveness.

 Treating an injured area with a cold application is also called cryotherapy.
 It should be the first step after sustaining an acute injury.
 Ice therapy should be used for acute trauma, such as a muscle strain, a ligament sprain, a soft tissue contusion, and whenever swelling is present.
 Some other situations, where a cold compress is beneficial are minor burns, fever, and headaches.
 Whenever an acute injury occurred, the RICE (Rest, Ice, Compression, Elevation) protocol is the best first-aid treatment.

 Cold therapy has two major effects on an injury.
 First of all, it blocks the pain by slowing down nerve conduction.
 Secondly, the blood vessels narrow due to cold, which reduces the local flow of blood and consecutively decreases swelling and inflammation.
 Another beneficial effect of cold therapy is a reduction of metabolism by lowering oxygen demand and therefore limiting further injury.
 As soon as the pain and swelling are gone, you can begin light exercise and start the natural healing process.
-Do not apply cold therapy for more than 20 minutes, as this may lead to frostbite.
+So feel free to use ice for inflammation, however do not apply cold therapy for more than 20 minutes, as this may lead to frostbite.